 What is warehouse slotting?

-Warehouse slotting is the process of organizing a warehouse to maximize space and make picking more efficient.
-Efficient slotting can also improve inventory management processes and reduce overall warehousing costs.
+Slotting is the process of organizing a warehouse to maximize space and efficiency.
+Slotting can also improve the inventory management processes and reduce overall warehousing costs.
 Slotting is often organized by SKU number, product type, or any other type of product characteristic.

 3 benefits to slotting your inventory